Paris Cabarets 2026: Moulin Rouge vs Crazy Horse vs Paradis Latin – Complete Comparison Guide

 La Nouvelle Eve’s “Paris Je T’Aime” celebrates the Parisian spirit.
 The underlying theme is a tribute to Paris, the Capital of Love, and the iconic Edith Piaf, a key figure of Montmartre.
 Expect a traditional cabaret show with fun acrobatics and choreographies, singing, French cancan, glitter, feathers, and lots of bubbles.

-You eat before attending the show in the decor of this beautiful, intimate hall for 300 people.
+You eat before the show in the decor of this beautiful, intimate hall for 300 people.
 There’s a single menu (starter – main – dessert, with vegetarian choices), which comes with a decent bottle of red wine and white wine per couple and a glass of champagne during the show.
 All the dishes are prepared on-site from fresh produce.

 Dinner is from 6:30 p.m.
 And shows are from 8:15 p.m. and 10:30 p.m.

-Le Lapin Agile Paris The Traditional Cabaret
+Le Lapin Agile Paris Traditional French Cabaret

 Le Lapin Agile Paris